SPIF Tip #34: What Sales and Marketing Can Learn From “The Martian”

 - Where am I (in relation to my goals)?

 If too few of your customers buy, or if they buy what you can’t provide, you could be in grave danger.
 You must learn what stages these companies go through, and find a method that gives them what they want at each stage (now, and in the future).

 - How can I discover it (the method to achieve my goals)?

 You have at least some Voice of Customer now.
 If you can learn more, perhaps then you can figure out what to do.
 Your sales and service people have information, though it might be biased or incomplete.
 You’ll have to figure out what to do about that.

 - What should I do (to create improvement)?

 Improving requires working with what you have.
-Refusing to be distracted by your perilous condition, you begin at the beginning: engaging your team to define their terms, identify the customer's journey and observable deal characteristics.
-Together you work to identify the biggest bottleneck in your deal flow, and develop a process to improve it.
+Refusing to be distracted by your perilous condition, you begin at the beginning: engaging your team in defining their terms, identify the customer’s journey and observable deal characteristics.
+Together you work to identify the biggest bottleneck in your deal flow and develop a process to improve it.